HeraldCod/NetworkAutomation/README.md

 # NetworkAutomation

-Python scripts which automates the common network operation such as
+Python scripts which automates the common network operation using python or bash

+Scripts accomplish the following tasks

 1. Reading the configuration from Network devices
 2. Pushing the configuration to the Network devices